knottymarkydude/air-light/README.md

 9. [Debuggers](#debuggers)
 10. [Notes](#notes)

-### Please note before using

-Air is a **development theme**, so it has updates very often.
-By using this starter theme, you agree that the anything can change to a different direction without a warning.
-Please also see [Debuggers](#debuggers)!

-Air is not meant to be "a theme for everyone", so it doesn't have many parts that are generally included (see [Disabled features](#disabled-features)).

-If you for some reason happen to use this theme as base, please note the theme won't necessarily be that much fun or won't necessarily look any good.
-I recommend using [Sage](https://roots.io/sage/) if you need something more complete.

 ### License

 Air is licensed with [The MIT License (MIT)](http://choosealicense.com/licenses/mit/) which means you can freely use this theme commercially or privately, modify it, or distribute it, but you are forbidden to hold Dude liable for anything, or claim that what you do with this is made by us.